Need an EPC in Kensington and Chelsea?

 Since April 2020, all properties for rental must have a valid EPC on the EPC register.
 The EPC rates the energy efficiency of a home from A-G. For rental, the EPC must be a minimum rating of an E, unless a valid exemption has been applied for.

-The cost of an EPC is normally in the range of £50 – £120.
-This is dependent upon size of property and location.
-Usually it is cheaper if going directly to a licensed Assessor rather than via a third party like an Estate Agent or a marketing company.
+An EPC typically costs between £50 – £120.
+This depends upon size of property and location.
+Usually it is cheaper if going directly to an approved Assessor rather than via a third party like an Estate Agent or a marketing company.

 What Customers Are Saying